instadw/instadwell-blog/_posts/2025-10-28-what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.md

 ---
 title: "Paying Guest Accommodation in India: A Simple Complete Guide"
-description: "Understand Paying Guest accommodation in India, how it works, what to expect, and how to find trusted, budget friendly PG options."
+description: "What is a PG in India?
+Understand how paying guest accommodation works, what's included in rent, typical deposits, and how to find verified no-brokerage PGs across Bangalore, Hyderabad, Pune and Delhi."
 image: /assets/images/what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.webp
 layout: post
 permalink: /:title